GunSik2/CarND-Behavioral-Cloning-P3/writeup_template.md

 The model contains **dropout layers** in order to reduce overfitting (model.py lines 21).

 The model was **trained and validated on different data sets** to ensure that the model was not overfitting (code line 10-16).
-The used forward-driving and **backward-driving** not to overfitting on the left tern road (code line 10-16).
+The forward-driving and **backward-driving** were used not to overfit on the left tern road (code line 10-16).
+Several recovery driving cases are added to handle tricky curves and slopes.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an **adam optimizer**, so the learning rate was not tuned manually (model.py line 25).
+The model used an **adam optimizer**, which handles learning rate optimization, so the learning rate was not tuned manually (model.py line 25).

 #### 4. Appropriate training data